-• Student evaluations of teaching effectiveness;

-- Peer, department head, and/or alumni evaluations of teaching effectiveness; - Effective participation in Core Curriculum courses based on incorporation of innovative teaching techniques and use of technology-based teaching strategies; - Quality of patient care and clinical instruction; - Honors or other recognition for teaching effectiveness.
+- Student evaluations of teaching effectiveness (CIEQs); - Peer, department head, and/or alumni evaluations of teaching effectiveness; - Instructor developed evaluations of teaching effectiveness - (formative and summative) - in addition to the CIEQ; - Effective participation in Core Curriculum courses based on incorporation of innovative teaching techniques and use of technology-based teaching strategies; - Honors or other recognition for teaching effectiveness.

-B. Teaching Innovation and Learning Assurance
+B. Teaching Innovation and Learning Assurance Performance tools and criteria that will be considered in the evaluation process:

-- Development or revision of courses with emphasis on the preparation and use of innovative instructional materials, the incorporation of technology-based teaching strategies, classroom interactions, communitybased learning, participatory learning opportunities such as service learning, learning communities and/or other student-engaging teaching techniques; - Active role in developing new academic programs, majors and/or minors; - Stimulation of student discussion and critical thinking; - Incorporation and evaluation of student writing and research assignments in course requirements; - Leadership in the development and successful accomplishment of a faculty-led Study Abroad course; - Integration of theory with practice in course materials; - Processes used for and the assessment of learning outcomes.
+- Implements specific strategies and designs plans to achieve stated course goals, objectives, and assessment of learning outcomes; - Establishes classroom environment of mutual respect and helpfulness; - Tests and assignments are well-planned, well-prepared and indicate student learning toward course goals; - Challenges students to critically apply, analyze, synthesize, and evaluate information; activities reflect higher-level thinking, demonstrate communication skills, and stimulate intellectual growth; - Uses technology innovations in courses; - Development or revision of courses with emphasis on the preparation and use of innovative instructional materials, the incorporation of technology-based teaching strategies, classroom interactions, communitybased learning, participatory learning opportunities such as service learning, learning communities and/or other student-engaging teaching techniques; - Active role in developing new academic programs, niche programs, majors and/or minors; - Stimulation of student discussion and critical thinking; - Incorporation and evaluation of student writing and research assignments in course requirements; - Leadership in the development and successful accomplishment of a faculty-led Study Abroad course;

-C. Teaching Load and Instructional Contributions

-- Comparative assessment (to other departmental faculty) of course load responsibilities taught during the review period based upon the class size, number of courses, number of class/lab preparations, and the total classroom, lab and/or clinical contact hours per week; - Direction of internships, independent studies, student research, major student projects, theses, dissertations, and/or capstone courses;

-Director, coach or mentor of student achievement in research or creativity.
+- Integration of theory with practice in course materials. - Serves on committee for masters' theses and doctoral dissertation; (credit limited to two years for master's thesis and dissertation; one year for senior honors); - C. Teaching Load and Instructional Contributions Performance tools and criteria that will be considered in the evaluation process: - Assists in updates of the courses and program in the department or college; takes leadership roles in curricular changes, course preparation, and program evaluation; - Makes effective contribution by teaching courses needed in the department, college, and university (i.e., core curriculum, distance learning, Honors courses, graduate courses, overloads, etc.); - Develops new courses when appropriate; - Comparative assessment (to other departmental faculty) of course load responsibilities taught during the review period based upon the class size, number of courses, number of class/lab preparations, and the total classroom, lab and/or clinical contact hours per week; - Direction of internships, field placements, independent studies, student research, major student projects, theses, dissertations, and/or capstone courses; - Director, coach or mentor of student achievement in research or creativity.